Thomas Properties puts LA site on the block

 A REIT is a tax structure available to companies that generate most of their revenue in the form of mortgage receipts or rent.
 In exchange for passing at least 90 percent of their taxable income to shareholders, the companies are sheltered from most income taxes but have very little left to focus on development.

 With interest rates low, shareholders are eager to invest in REITs because of their naturally high dividends.
-Several companies, including document storage company Iron Mountain Inc (IRM.N) and wireless communications site owner American Tower Corp (AMT.N), are also opting to or have become REITs.
+Several companies, including document storage company Iron Mountain Inc and wireless communications site owner American Tower Corp, are also opting to or have become REITs.

 Jones Lang LaSalle expects the Los Angeles site to fetch about $75 million and support commercial real estate worth ten times that amount.
 Due to its size, location and potential for development, Jones Lang LaSalle sees the property attracting international investors.